kbarnes3/stagelight-manifesto/README.md

 An infinite number of tweaks and variations on this ambient lighting setup are possible.
 Wherever reasonable, Stagelight Manifesto docs will NOT go into these variations in order to provide a focused and easy to follow guide.
-Of course, you should feel free to diverge from these docs wherever you want to make your setup your own.
+Before beginning to follow these docs, please make sure you understand what Stagelight Manifesto does and does not do.
+You should feel free to diverge from these docs wherever you want to make your setup your own, but know that you may be on your own if problems arise.